Transfer Learning of CATE with Kernel Ridge Regression: Methodology

 \subsection{RA Learner}

 We now describe the \emph{Regression Adjustment (RA)} learner.
-Our goal is to estimate the contrast (CATE), $h^{\star}$.
-However, due to the treatment structure, some outcomes are missing, which prevents us from directly targeting the CATE through regression.
-Instead, we generate pseudo-outcomes and perform regression on them.
-This idea underlies the RA learner: (1) Estimate imputation models on $\mathcal{D}_1$; (2) Generate pseudo-outcomes on $\cD_1$; (3) Run KRR on the pseudo-outcomes in \(\cD_1\) to learn \(h^\star\).
+Our goal is to estimate the contrast $h^{\star}$, but the treatment structure leaves one potential outcome unobserved, so direct regression on $h^\star$ is not possible.
+Instead, we construct pseudo-outcomes and regress on them.
+The RA learner proceeds in three steps: (1) estimate imputation models on $\cD_1$; (2) generate pseudo-outcomes on $\cD_1$; and (3) run KRR on these pseudo-outcomes in \(\cD_1\) to learn \(h^\star\).

-Several works \cite{kunzel2019metalearners,kennedy2020towards,curth2021nonparametric} have studied a similar methodology; however, our approach differs in three ways: (i) we use KRR, (ii) we do not split the data between the first-stage and second-stage regressions, instead using the same dataset for both, and (iii) in our main algorithm, we provide guidance on selecting the regularizer for both the first and second stages.
+Several works \citep{kunzel2019metalearners,kennedy2020towards,curth2021nonparametric} have studied a similar methodology; however, our approach differs in three ways: (i) we use KRR, (ii) we do not split the data between the first-stage and second-stage regressions, instead using the same dataset for both, and (iii) in our main algorithm, we provide guidance on selecting the regularizer for both stages.